roadnarrows-robotics/geofrenzy/README.md

 ## License
 MIT<br>
-See the EULA for more details.
+See the [EULA](https://github.com/roadnarrows-robotics/geofrenzy/blob/master/EULA.md)<br> for more details.

 ## See Also
 See documentation for more details.